ix-api-net/terraform-provider-ixapi/docs/data-sources/port_reservations.md

 page_title: "ixapi_port_reservations Data Source - terraform-provider-ixapi"
 subcategory: ""
 description: |-
   Use this data source to query for port reservations.
 Use the ixapi_port_reservation resource to reference and change port reservations of a connection.
-You can use the ixapi_port_reservation resource to import a port reservation, from a connection by passing a port_index.
+You can use the ixapi_port_reservation resource to import a port reservation, from a connection by passing a port_num.
+In most cases you will most likely use the port reservation resource instead of the data source.
 ---

 # ixapi_port_reservations (Data Source)

 Use this data source to query for port reservations.
 Use the `ixapi_port_reservation` resource to reference and change port reservations of a connection.
-You can use the `ixapi_port_reservation` **resource** to import a port reservation, from a connection by passing a `port_index`.
+You can use the `ixapi_port_reservation` **resource** to import a port reservation, from a connection by passing a `port_num`.
+In most cases you will most likely use the port reservation resource instead of the data source.